nanawy/FHIR/README.md

 1. <mark> def print_question(question)   <mark> :

-    - It displays the questions of the questionnaire with an input for the patient's entry, and it encompasses all types of questions.
+    - This feature displays a question and collects the user's response.

+- It handles different types of questions: Boolean, multiple choice, textual, and grouped.

 3.  <mark>  def create_questionnaire_response(questionnaire, responses, questionnaire_response_id) <mark> :

  - we create the questionnaire response resource.

- - by using an add_item() function , we take the answers of each item that has been give by answering the questionnaire.
+ - by using an add_item() function , we take the answers of each item that has been given by answering the questionnaire.

  NB :  in your QuestionnaireResponse resource , you will find every item structured in this way : (linkID, text, answer, extension(with the duo code))